mlibrary/about-ebc/src/content/stories/2025-09-12-michigan-press-michigan-impact.md

 ---
 templateKey: story
-title: Michigan Press, Michigan Impact
+title: Michigan Press, Michigan Impact.
+Where are the State's most serious bookworms?
 summary: "Readers across the State of Michigan just love reading University of Michigan Press books!
 A new interactive map shows where most books are read the most, and it truly is all over.
 Blame the long winters indoors or the lazy summer days on the many pristine freshwater beaches, but Michiganders love to read.
-Especially if the books are about the Water Winter Wonderland sported on the license plates of retro cars.. "
+Especially if the books are about the Water Winter Wonderland sported on the license plates of retro cars. "
 storyImage: assets/michigan_state_capitol.jpg
 date: 2025-09-12T01:25:38.003Z
 ---